Sunday, November 17, 2024

 Keyboard: NumPad + FN Keys + Backlit

-It’s well known that 17 inch laptops have a full sized keyboard which includes a NumPad + FN Keys.
-The LG Gram also has a fingerprint reader on it and has the backlit feature.
-Although previous versions have great and responsive keys too the way the keyboard was placed made it difficult to type and make your very prone to errors, the keyboard was compressed into a smaller area .
+It also features a full-sized keyboard that includes a NumPad and FN Keys.
+The LG Gram also comes with a fingerprint reader and a backlit feature.
+While previous versions had great and responsive keys, the layout made typing difficult and prone to errors because the keyboard was compressed into a smaller area.
+This year’s model has redesigned the keyboard, solving this issue.

-If you look at the picture above, now you can see the keyboard taking most of the space available.
+If you look at the picture above, you can see the keyboard now utilizes most of the available space.

-This also means the keys are slightly bigger which makes it even easier to type.
-Since this is a 17 inch laptop, there’s naturally goign to be lots of space to rest the palms of your hand and forearms.
-This is VERY VERY important to avoid any injuries like carpan tunnel syndrome, the extra space from 17 inch laptops eliminate the need to bend your wrists when typing.
+This also means the keys are slightly bigger, making typing even easier.
+Since this is a 17-inch laptop, there is naturally plenty of space to rest your palms and forearms.
+This is VERY important for avoiding injuries like carpal tunnel syndrome, as the extra space on 17-inch laptops eliminates the need to bend your wrists while typing.

-This features is available on all versions of the LG Gram.
-All of the have a 17 inch display (the largest on laptops is 18”) and weigh less than 3lbs!
-This is the most salient feature of the LG GRAM since most 17 inch laptops weigh at least 4lbs with most weighing +5lbs on average.
+This feature is available on all versions of the LG Gram.
+All of them have a 17-inch display (the largest size available on laptops is 18 inches) and weigh approximately 3 lbs!
+This is the most standout feature of the LG Gram since most 17-inch laptops weigh at least 4 lbs, with many weighing over 5 lbs on average.

-Of course, if you are account who’s mostly using this laptop at a office, weight doesn’t really matter.
-If said laptop is stayign mostly in one place you don’t have to pay 1000 dollars for the LG Gram 17 , you can find cheaper 17 inch with okays keyboards.
+Of course, if you are an accountant mostly using this laptop in an office, weight may not matter much.
+If the laptop will stay in one place, you don’t need to spend $1000 on the LG Gram 17—you can find cheaper 17-inch models with decent keyboards.

-Below an example of what you can do with a large display: Not only can you have graphs to visualize data but also have plenty of space (left and right) to see data or rows.
+Below is an example of what you can do with a large display: Not only can you have graphs to visualize data, but you also have plenty of space (left and right) to see data or rows.

-This will also the reduce the amount of scrolling up and down a sheet because more data will show up at once.
+This will also reduce the amount of scrolling up and down a sheet because more data will display at once.

-The LG Gram 17 is the only 17 inch laptop that weighs less than 3lb.
-Not even premium ultrabooks like the MacBooks weigh this much.
+The LG Gram 17 is the only 17-inch laptop that weighs approximately 3 lbs.
+Last year’s model was even lighter.
+Not even premium ultrabooks like MacBooks weigh this little unless they are significantly smaller in size.

-The latest 16” MacBook and even the 14” MacBook weigh over 3lbs.
+The latest 16-inch MacBook and even the 14-inch MacBook weigh over 3 lbs.

-The only laptop that’s both as large and portable is the Dell XPS 17 (though it weighs around 4lb) however it’s got unncessary CPU power and costs twice as much as the LG Gram 17.
+The only laptop that is both this large and portable is the Dell XPS 17 (though it weighs around 4 lbs).
+However, the Dell XPS 17 has unnecessary CPU power and costs twice as much as the LG Gram 17.

 Now…

-Although the LG Gram 17 is lightweight, you will need to buy a slightly larger backpack because it’s still BIG and won’t fit nicely on smaller backpacks.
+Although the LG Gram 17 is lightweight, you will need to buy a slightly larger backpack because it is still BIG and won’t fit nicely in smaller backpacks.

-Hwoever, you don’t need a Core i7 and much less one from the 13th gen. It is WAY WAY TOO FAST for the typical work of the average accountant working with software like Excel, Sage 50 and QuickBooks.
+Truthfully, you don’t need a Core i7, much less one from the latest 14th generation.
+These CPUs are WAY too fast for the typical work of the average accountant working with software like Excel, Sage 50, and QuickBooks.

-Even if you know how to program and work with banking software, it’s still way too fast.
+Even if you know how to program and work with banking software, it is still overpowered for most tasks.

-Unfortunately, there isn’t an LG Gram model with a Core i5 & 8GB RAM CPU thus if you want to enjoy the size + weight & super high resolution you will have to buy the LG Gram 17.
-You won’t even find alternatives from other brands, it’s the only laptop packing all these features on a portable device.
+Unfortunately, there isn’t an LG Gram model with a Core i5 and 8GB of RAM.
+If you want to enjoy the size, weight, super high resolution, and the improved keyboard, you will have to buy the LG Gram 17.
+It is also the only laptop from any brand offering all these features in such a portable device.

-Although you can save lots of money with the older models, please beware of the keyboard issue we discussed.
-The latest model has a much better keyboard for a speedy workflow.
-That should be the most important takeaway from this review.
+Although you can save money with older models, beware of the keyboard issues we discussed earlier.
+The latest model resolves those issues and features a much better keyboard for a speedy workflow.
+That should be the key takeaway from this review.

 LG Gram 17